joshuarobinson/s5cmd_benchmarking/README.md

 # s5cmd_benchmarking
 Benchmarking object storage with s5cmd and ansible.

 Use the following Ansible playbook for simple S3 benchmarking.
+For more detailed explanation see the [accompanying blog post](https://medium.com/@joshua_robinson/s5cmd-hits-v1-0-and-intro-to-advanced-usage-37ad02f7e895).

 Required:
  * Install Ansible and configure host group, update playbook with host group.